carbonfive/stylegun/README.md

 ## Customizing styles

-### To edit images, fonts and colors, you will edit the Sass partials

-Open the whole folder in your text editor (Sublime, Atom, Brackets, etc)

-In the stylesheets folder, you will see partials for Fonts, Colors, Logo, and Hero Image
+Open the whole folder in your text editor (Sublime, Atom, Brackets, etc).
+In the stylesheets folder, you will see partials for Fonts, Colors, Logo, and Hero Image.

-You can add hex codes, images and fonts there.
+You only need to edit the partials, which are the stylesheets starting with a _ You can add hex codes, images and fonts there.

 ## Push up to Github